 Herbs and spices are key to flavoring chili, but if you wait until the end of cooking to add them, you’re missing out on a ton of flavor.

-5. Forgetting about the toppings.
+5. Skipping the toppings.

+Your turn!
 What are your best tips for making chili?